Teoscar Hernández Player Props: Mariners vs. Astros

 - The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in the league.

-- The Astros have a 3.60 team ERA that ranks second across all MLB pitching staffs.
+- The Astros' 3.62 team ERA ranks second among all league pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs surrendered (97 total, 1.1 per game).
+- Astros pitchers combine to give up 100 total home runs at a rate of 1.1 per game (to rank 17th in baseball).

-- In his most recent time out on Tuesday, June 27, the lefty went six innings against the St. Louis Cardinals, giving up four earned runs while surrendering eight hits.
+- His most recent time out was on Saturday against the Texas Rangers, when the right-hander threw four innings, surrendering three earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.